Our Leadership

 Physician Director at Large

-Folashade Omole joined the joined the Board of Directors of NCCPA in January 2020 as a Physician Director at Large.
+Folashade Omole joined the NCCPA Board of Directors in 2020 as a Physician Director at Large

 She is currently the Sarah and William Hambrecht Endowed Professor and Chair of the Department of Family Medicine at Morehouse School of Medicine.
 She received her bachelor’s degree in physics from the University of Lagos, and her medical degree from Obafemi Awolowo University, lle-lfe, Nigeria.